hashicorp/design-system/website/docs/about/overview.md

 - Increased velocity in the design and development of new products and features
 - Dismantling of silos between departments that adopt and use the system
 - More time spent on solving complex problems, less time spent on duplicative work rebuilding small atoms and molecules
+- Components, foundations, and usage guidelines published by the the HashiCorp Design System meet or exceed WCAG 2.1 AA conformance out of the box in accordance with our [accessibility statement](/about/accessibility-statement).

 ### Our consumers